nguyenanhhuy248/django-rag-chatbot/README.md

 ### Configuration

-- Edit `src/config/settings.toml` and `src/core/settings.py` for custom settings.
+- Edit `src/config/settings.toml` for custom settings.
+- Create a `src/config/.secrets.toml` and add an openrouter.ai API key.
 - Uploaded documents are stored in `src/media/documents/` by default.

 ## Usage